dorianeSF/ELK-Stack-Project/README.md

 |          |                     |                      |

 ### Elk Configuration

-Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...
-- _TODO: What is the main advantage of automating configuration with Ansible?_
+The configuration of the ELK machine was automated through Ansible.
+The lack of manual configuration is advantageous since this allows for consistent and quick deployment across multiple machines.

 The playbook implements the following tasks:
 - _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
 E.g., install Docker; download image; etc._